djkim9031/NeuralNetworkwithCpp/README.md

 # NeuralNetworkwithCpp
-Simple neural network (Dense) and CNN architecture implemented with C++ Personal project to study the full implementation of low-level CNN architecture implementation.
+Simple neural network (Dense) and CNN architecture implemented with C++

+A personal project to study the full low-level CNN architecture implementation.

 It has two sub folders